iangreenleaf/blog_house/_drafts/how-to-kill-your-grass.md

 You've now identified the only area that is truly best served by turfgrass.
 Consider this: every other part of your yard would probably be better served by something else.

-Here is a map of our property with our results notated (our house sits on a double lot, so we have more yard space than the typical city house, but the general idea holds true).
+Here is a map of our property with the results of our usage audit notated (our house sits on a double lot, so we have more yard space than the typical city house, but the general idea holds true).
 When we bought our house, literally all of it was lawn.

 {% single_image path: assets/images/how-to-kill-your-grass/map.png alt: "Map of our property with areas to keep as grass notated" %}